 Others allow the user to save the results of this step (distinct from saving the final output at the end of the whole list of steps)

-Other attributes, such as an outputdir, are used by a subset of modules and are described elsewhere.
+Other attributes are specific to each module or used by a subset of modules and are described elsewhere.